sourcegraph/sourcegraph-public-snapshot/doc/cloud/index.md

 - The Sourcegraph instance can only be accessible via a public IP.
 Running it in a private network and pairing it with your private network via site-to-site VPN or VPC Peering is not yet supported.
 - Code hosts or user authentication providers running in a private network are not yet supported.
 They have to be publically available or they must allow incoming traffic from Sourcegraph-owned static IP addresses.
 We do not have proper support for other connectivity methods, e.g. site-to-site VPN, VPC peering, tunneling.
 - Instances currently run only on Google Cloud Platform in the `us-central1` region.
 Other regions and cloud providers (such as AWS or Azure) are not yet supported.
+- Some [configuration options](../admin/config/index.md) are managed by Sourcegrpah and cannot be override by customers, e.g. feature flags, experimental features.

 ## Security